-I have been forced to learn about proper nutrition due to being diagnosed with Celiac Disease in 2010.
+I have been forced to learn about nutrition due to being diagnosed with Celiac Disease in 2010.
 My life literally changed dramatically as a result of learning I am allergic to gluten.
-It took me about six months to learn about the nutrition I needed to stay healthy.
-As a result, I’ve been able apply what I’ve learned to my profession.
-I also have a list I created a couple of years ago of supplements and how they help (that I will add to my website later).
-Back to healthy eating.
-Much of what I will describe is logical.
-My hope for the reader is that you may take this information and examine your lifestyle and make the decision for yourself as to how to become a healthier individual.
+It took me about six months to learn about the types of food I needed to sustain a healthy lifestyle.
+As a result, I’ve been able to apply what I’ve learned to my profession.
+I hope that this is helpful.

 1. H2O—water, water, water.
 I can’t stress that enough.
 I was forced to quit my daily Pepsi’s after being diagnosed with Celiac, and it was difficult for the first few days, but my body detoxed from the caffeine, and now should I take a sip of soda, I can barely tolerate the sweetness.
 If you choose to continue carbonated beverages, then I suggest moderation.
 Everyone should be getting their 8 glasses of water a day.
 (If you live in Arizona…shoot for ten glasses, lol).

 2. Omega 3 and Omega 6 supplements are crucial to keeping your face clear of acne.
 You can get that through eating fish as well.
 Personally, I do not care for fish, and taking fish oil was a difficult feat at first.
 However, I found Nordic Naturals to be a fantastic brand that does not include those fishy burps.
 Also Krill Oil doesn’t have the fishy after taste.
 I’m currently trying Costco’s Krill oil.
 So far, so good.